-Tinea manuum is a
+Tinea manuum is

 dermatophytosis of the palms.
-It can be noninflammatory (scaly type) or inflammatory (vesicular type) and is often associated with fungal nail infection (tinea unguium).
+It can be non -inflammatory (scaly type) or inflammatory (vesicular type) and is often associated with fungal nail infection (tinea unguium).

 Tinea manuum is most often unilateral.

 Accentuation of palmar fissures is considered a characteristic feature.
-Extension to the dorsal surface of the hand can give rise to annular plaques (Figs 10 and 12).
+Extension to the dorsal surface of the hand can give rise to annular plaques.
+(Fig. 10)

 Both tinea manuum and tinea pedis are often associated with hyperhidrosis.
 Fig 10.
-Tinea manuum: A large plaque with scaly border extending from palm and thumb area to volar aspect of forearm.
+Tinea manuum with Tinea corporis: A large plaque with scaly border extending from palm and thumb area to volar aspect of forearm.
 Note the accentuation of scaling in the palmar creases.

-Differential diagnosis: Tinea manuum is to be distinguished from contact dermatitis and palmar psoriasis.
+Differential Diagnosis: Tinea manuum is to be distinguished from contact dermatitis and palmar psoriasis

-Tinea pedis (Athlete's foot) The non-inflammatory type of tinea pedis presents as maceration with fissuring between the toes or as scaling and thickening of skin of the soles.
+Tinea pedis (Athlete's foot) The non-inflammatory type of Tinea pedis presents as maceration with fissuring between the toes or as scaling and thickening of skin of the soles.
 (Fig. 11) The inflammatory types present as vesicles/bullae and may also result in ulceration.
 Coexisting tinea unguium is often seen.